Texas Rangers (baseball): Ballpark

 Globe Life Field, in Arlington, Texas, began serving as the home of the Texas Rangers in 2020.
 Globe Life and Accident Insurance Company, a subsidiary of McKinney-based Torchmark Corporation, owns the naming rights for the facility through 2048.
 The new ballpark is located across the street just south of Choctaw Stadium, the Rangers' previous home.
 Choctaw Stadium was previously named The Ballpark in Arlington, the original name of the facility which opened in 1994.
 Naming rights were sold to Globe Life and Accident Insurance Company in 2014 who changed the ballpark name to Globe Life Park in Arlington.
+Choctaw Stadium itself is located just southeast of the site of the Rangers' first home in Texas, Arlington Stadium.

+During their tenure in Washington, the Senators played all but one season at RFK Stadium, following their inaugural season spent in old Griffith Stadium.

 Uniforms

 1972–1982

 The Rangers debuted in the Dallas-Fort Worth Metroplex wearing double-knit polyester buttoned uniforms.
 Both the home white and road gray uniforms feature "RangerS" in red serif rounded letters with blue drop shadows (with a white star at the bottom of the "R"), and the back of the uniform featured red block letters for the player names and red block numbers with blue trim.
 Red, white and blue stripes adorn the collar and sleeves.
 The original cap is blue with a red brim, and has a white "T" trimmed in red emblazoned on it.

 In 1975, the Rangers went with a two-button pullover design and changed the road uniform color to powder blue.
 The home uniform design remained mostly the same save for the blue trim on the player's name.
 However, the front of the road uniform was changed to "TEXAS" in red letters with white and blue trim, which was also used on the numbers.
 Player names became dark royal blue.
 This style was used for one season before the blue trim disappeared and the middle three letters became lowercase in the word "TexaS".
 Also in 1976, a left sleeve patch was added containing the Texas map and red star on a red, white and blue shield with "RANGERS" in red letters on top.
 For 1976 only, the patch featured "1776" and "1976" in white in commemoration of the United States Bicentennial.
 Names would be dropped from the uniform in 1980, but returned the following season, during which the uniforms returned to a traditional buttoned style and a new circular sleeve patch featuring the "TR" in red letters in front of a baseball and blue Texas map was added.